viamrobotics/docs/docs/getting-started/app-usage.md

 {{< figure src="../img/app-usage/location-secret-keys-drop-down.png" width="500px" alt="Screenshot of the list of secret keys that can grant access to a location displays in the location secret keys drop down menu of the Viam app." title="The Viam app displays the location secret keys that can be used to share a location." >}}

-Copy the secret key (*authentication token*) by clicking on the clipboard icon.
+Copy the secret key by clicking on the clipboard icon.
 Click on the **Generate Key** button to generate a new key.
 Use this key in your code to authenticate access to the Robot or Signaling Service (App API).